 Of particular interest is Lloyd’s telling of his “spiritual” life which had its beginning, according to Lloyd, with his earliest childhood memories.
 Between the ages of one and two, Lloyd recalls in his memoir: “I had a distinct knowledge that I had been elsewhere before this body and that this ‘elsewhere’ was not constrained by the laws that inform this physical place.
 This memory of a place of greater freedom haunted me.
 I continued to have this memory of a place from which I had been somehow forced to leave to come here to be born.
 This place seemed to be, and still seems, just out of reach.”

-Be looking for my upcoming interview with Richard Lloyd, and be sure to catch Richard in person when he comes to Los Angeles SOON!
+Be looking for my upcoming interview with Richard Lloyd, coming soon!

 About Richard Lloyd: